Who is Damar Hamlin? The Buffalo Bills safety keeps Pittsburgh and his family close

 He made a name for himself in high school, leading his team to a 15-1 record, a WPIAL Class AAAA championship and PIAA state title in his senior year.
 Recruitment sites Rivals and 247Sports named Hamlin the top-rated defensive player in Pennsylvania and several Division 1 football schools pursued him.

-But staying close to home was an easy decision, as Hamlin told the Point Park Globe last year.
+But staying close to home was an easy decision, as Hamlin told the Point Park Globe in 2021.

 "I was just so Pittsburgh.
 Everything was Pittsburgh for me," he said.
 "I wanted to give my city bragging rights, bring my city something and just give the city another reason to smile."